- M.S.W., (1981), Louisiana State University

 - By appointment

-Professor Myers received her B.S.W. from the University of Southern Maine in 1974 and her M.S.W. from Louisiana State University in 1981.
-She is a licensed Clinical Social Worker and has been actively involved in outreach scholarship and collaborative community service in the areas of aging, addictions, adoptions, AIDS, community organization, and
+Myers, L.C.S.W., has been associated with the undergraduate program at Auburn for twenty one years in both a teaching and administrative capacity.
+She is a licensed clinical social worker and has been actively involved in outreach, scholarship, and collaborative community service in the areas of aging, addictions, adoptions, AIDS, community organization, and women's issues.

 She has presented at numerous conferences on the topic of service learning and caregiving for persons suffering from dementia in collaboration with the School of Nursing.
 She is one of two faculty members who are involved in a collaborative grant with the Auburn University College of Architecture, Design and Construction Building Science Program which identifies opportunities to enhance the built environment for disenfranchised community partners.

-Professor Myers has served in a variety of leadership positions on campus related to diversity, and was Chair of the Auburn University Multicultural Diversity Commission when this Commission changed the University anti-discrimination policy to include sexual orientation.
-She is currently Chair of the Women's Resource Center advisory Board and is serving a second three year term as faculty senator.
+Myers has served in a variety of leadership positions on campus related to diversity, and was Chair of the Auburn University Multicultural Diversity Commission when this Commission changed the University anti-discrimination policy to include sexual orientation.
+She is currently Chair of the Women's Resource Center Advisory Board and is serving a second three year term as faculty senator.

-Last Updated: August 30, 2012
+Last Updated: August 15, 2016